Phase Separation on Deformable Membranes: interplay of mechanical coupling and dynamic surface geometry: Discussion

 In our current analysis, we have neglected the in-plane lipid flow within the membrane.
 Extending recent work~\cite{Mahapatra:2021}, which incorporates this flow, to the nonlinear Monge regime explored here would be a valuable next step.
 Additionally, another promising research avenue would involve accounting for the fluid flow of the surrounding liquid beyond the Rouse approximation used in our present study.
+Moreover, here, we have focused on the effects of an isotropic induced spontaneous curvature.
+For future studies one could extend the covariant framework to explore the impact of an anisotropic induced curvature or alternative mechanical couplings, such as protein dependent bending rigidity or surface tension.
+Such general systems exhibiting mechanical interactions can give rise to overhang formation and budding~\cite{Hassinger:2017}.
+Here we restrict our analysis to a regime where a Monge parametrization is valid.
+However other parametrizations of Eq.~\eqref{eqn:h_eq} and Eq.~\eqref{eqn:phi_eq} can be used to study these.

 Finally, an intriguing open research question that could be explored by adapting our theoretical framework is how dynamics and steady states are affected in systems with broken detailed balance.
 This includes systems where the de-mixing dynamics is described by the nonreciprocal Cahn-Hilliard equations~\cite{Schuler2014Spatio,Saha2020Scalar,Frohoff2023Non,Brauns2024Nonreciprocal} and various pattern-forming systems~\cite{Radszuweit2013Intracellular,Edelstein-Keshet2013From,Halatek:2018:Rethinking,Brauns2020Phase,Wuerthner:2023}.
 For instance, two-component mass-conserving reaction-diffusion system on deformable surfaces, exhibit geometrically induced pattern-forming instabilities and the occurrence of oscillations and traveling waves, not present without geometric coupling~\cite{Wuerthner:2023}.
+An extension of the presented work towards weakly driven out-of-equilibrium pattern forming systems may yield additional insights into the interplay between the equilibrium processes of demixing and mechanically mediated length-scale selection and actively driven chemical reactions.
 The general correspondence between Cahn-Hilliard models and reaction-diffusion systems with conservation laws~\cite{Bergmann2019System,Brauns:2021} promises the possibility of directly applying the approaches presented here to such systems and extending them to even more general active matter.

 \acknowledgments{ We thank Simon Bauer, Tom Burkart, Tobias Roth, and Jan Willeke for stimulating discussions and Padmini Rangamani, Andrej Ko\v{s}mrlj, and Qiwei Yu for their insightful comments on the manuscript.
 We acknowledge financial support by the German Research Foundation (DFG) through the Excellence Cluster ORIGINS under Germany's Excellence Strategy (EXC 2094 -- 390783311), by the European Union (ERC, CellGeom, project number 101097810), and the Chan--Zuckerberg Initiative (CZI). }